cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 Secured Endpoint: POST /secured/update-favorites

 Delegates to metadactyl: POST /secured/update-favorites

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Making an Analysis Available for Editing in Tito

-Secured Endpoint: GET /secured/edit-template/{analysis-id}

-Delegates to metadactyl: GET /secured/edit-template/{analysis-id}

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.